rahulj93/JavaScript-Project---Sudoku/README.md

-Background and Overview
+# Background and Overview

-Functionality and MVPs:
+# Functionality and MVPs:

-Wireframes:
+# Wireframes:

-Architecture and Technology:
+# Architecture and Technology:

+- JavaScript

-Implementation Timeline:
+# Implementation Timeline:

 <!-- Bonus Features -->